jonathanmetellus21-ux/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Working the Issue - Adobe Software Issue"/>
 </p>
 <p>
-John troubleshoots the Adobe software issue by checking license status, reinstalling the application on affected machines, and verifying network access to Adobe's licensing servers.
-All steps are documented in the ticket thread.
-John communicates updates to the end user throughout the process to keep the accounting department informed.
+John troubleshoots by checking license status, reinstalling the application, and verifying network access to Adobe's licensing servers.
+All steps are documented in the ticket thread, and John posts regular updates to the accounting department.
 </p>
 <br />